Update May 2019

-If you are operating a motor vehicle outside of Ontario, you are covered as long as you have insurance coverage on your own vehicle.
+Fortunately, if you are operating a motor vehicle outside of Ontario, you are covered as long as you have Ontario car insurance or if you are considered to be an “insured person” under some family members’ Ontario automobile policy.
 The standard Ontario motor vehicle policy contains several important safeguards in the event of a motor vehicle operator or passenger being injured outside of Ontario.

-Firstly, the Standard Ontario Motor Vehicle Policy includes a fixed collection of “accident benefits”, also known as “no-fault benefits” which are available to the insured Ontario motorist, whether the accident occurs in Ontario, another province of Canada, in the United States of America, or on a vessel plying between ports of Canada or the USA.
+The Standard Ontario Motor Vehicle Policy includes a fixed collection of “accident benefits”, also known as “no-fault benefits”.
+These are available to the insured Ontario motorist, whether the accident occurs in Ontario, another province, in the USA, or on a vessel plying between ports of Canada or the USA.
 These benefits include:

 - Attendant Care Benefits